 Ice them with coffee-flavored icing or try browned-butter icing.
 Try replacing the coffee with milk or cream.
 Moreover, plain white powdered sugar icing will suffice.

 For variety, try adding raisins or dried cranberries.
 If you go that route, I recommend nixing the frosting.
-Frosting plus raisins equals a lot of sugar in my book.
+Frosting plus raisins equal a lot of sugar in my book.

 However, my husband sees the whole sweetness matter differently.
 After all, he is the authority.
 Sorta.
 Regarding these cookies anyway.